demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 ---

-Change management for firewalls is a process in enterprises and organizations that enables users to change a specific network behavior.
+Change management is a process in enterprises and organizations that enables users to change a specific network behavior.
 For example, if a user in an organization can’t reach an application because the firewall is blocking it, the user can raise an issue for the relevant network team to allow this traffic.

-Note: The firewall change management is a complex and delicate process that needs to be performed with extreme caution due to consequences that can occur due to a mistake.

 If you use PAN-OS or Panorama as your enterprise firewall and Jira or ServiceNow as your enterprise ticketing system, this pack will assist you to perform a well coordinated and documented process.

+Note: Change management is a complex and delicate process that needs to be performed with extreme caution due to consequences that can occur due to a mistake.